jkimys2/JN-Book-Search-Engine/README.md

 In order to navigate through the book search engine code, you will need to:

 - Install the dependencies in the package.json files by running `npm i` in the integrated terminal <br>
-- Run the files by typing `npm run develop` in root directory of the integrated terminal <br>
+- Run the files by typing `npm run develop` in the root directory of the integrated terminal <br>

 ## Usage